-Clive's Life Care Planning and VA Benefits Testimonial (Transcript)
+Clive's Elder Care Navigation and VA Benefits Testimonial (Transcript)

 I retired here with my wife.
 We get here.
 And little by little, I began noticing her memory disappearing.
 Took her to a clinic over in St. Petersburg, and they said, "There is early memory loss, about 15%."
 So that made me become a little worried.
 But, as each day, each month, each year went by, it became a little bit worse.